ResourcesWhat is a manufacturing execution system (MES)?

 An MES acts as a functional layer between an ERP and process control systems, generating insight that leads to enhanced, real-time, production-related decision making.
 An ERP streamlines different day-to-day operations and helps improve overall business performance.
 Integrating an MES that collects real-time data on factory machinery and production lines with ERP software, helps Manufacturing companies significantly improve manufacturing efficiency while streamlining various business processes and day-to-day operations.

-What are the Benefits of an MES-Integrated ERP?
+What are the benefits of an MES-Integrated ERP?

 Manufacturing units often require both MES and ERP systems to run their production and business processes efficiently.
 As both tools must communicate and share data, seamless integration is necessary.
 A specialized MES-integrated ERP helps manufacturing companies have control over their production and business operations while reducing the need for multiple tools and expensive integrations.